Nick689/CustomPOS/Readme.md

 Demo version can only manage one user at a time due to the different type of database (HSQLDB) it use.

 ## Licence
-This macro made program do not need licence.
-You can use and modify this program as you like.
-Special thanks to LibreOffice and MariaDB contributors
+This program is free and can be used and modifyed without licence.